-When we’re asking for permission to record sessions, we make a point of assuring participants of the confidentiality of the recording, emphasising that it will never be made public or used for any promotional materials without their permission.
+When we’re asking for permission to record sessions, we make a point of assuring participants of the confidentiality of the recording, emphasizing that it will never be made public or used for any promotional materials without their permission.

 Because having video recordings of sessions is such a benefit, it’s important that we conduct every aspect of the session (from recruitment and scheduling through to welcoming them to the session) with professionalism.
-That’s what helps the participant to trust us and take us at our word when we emphasise the confidentiality of any recordings.
+That’s what helps the participant to trust us and take us at our word when we emphasize the confidentiality of any recordings.

 While apprehension about being recorded occurs with both genders, it’s more prevalent with female respondents.
-Even when female respondents do agree to being recorded, if they’re wearing a niqab we effectively lose out on a lot of the benefit of seeing facial expressions.
+Even when female respondents do agree to be recorded, if they’re wearing a niqab we effectively lose out on a lot of the benefit of seeing facial expressions.

 Because of the degree of apprehension about video recording and for general ethical reasons, we make sure to obtain the participant’s written consent to record.